MontyCoder0701/anxy_planner/README.md

 https://apps.apple.com/kr/app/one-moon/id6737709469?l=en-GB

+## Play Store
+Play Store version is in alpha testing.
+[Email me](mailto:soojlee0106@naver.com) if you want to be added as an internal tester.

 ## Disclaimer

 Please do not use the my exact same code to create a commercial version of the application.